UliGesing/Darktable-Initial-Workflow-Module/README.md

 >><img src="ReadmeImages/ScreenshotModuleDefaults.png" width=450>

 - Every step provides two configurations: The first one is a basic configuration that is applied before actually performing the main configuration.
+You can decide, if you want to ignore, enable, reset or disable the module.
 There are various possibilities:

 >><img src="ReadmeImages/ScreenshotModuleStepConfigurationBasic.png" width=100>
 >- The predefined <code>default</code> value (one of the following) can be set.
 >- The workflow step can be <code>ignored</code> at all, the corresponding module remains unchanged, regardless of the second setting.